sony/nmos-cpp/Documents/Authorization.md

 # Authorization in nmos-cpp

-This is based on the ``OAuth 2.0`` recommendation, it is used for protecting the NMOS APIs, which allows NMOS Node and NMOS Registry to give limited access to the third-party application.
-Third-party applications including Broadcast Controller, which queries Registry via the AMWA IS-04 for the NMOS Nodes information and issues the IS-05 connection to the Nodes.
-NMOS Nodes also act as the third-party for the Registry to perform the AMWA IS-04 node registration.
+This is based on the ``OAuth 2.0`` recommendations which allows NMOS Node and NMOS Registry to protect APIs by giving limited access to third-party applications.
+Third-party applications might include Broadcast Controllers, which queries the Registry via the IS-04 API and handles connection to nodes via the IS-05 API.
+NMOS Nodes also act as a third-party to the Registry when performing IS-04 node registrations.

-## General idea of how it works
+## Overview

-A client such as Broadcast Controller provides credentials to the Authorization Server.
-The required access token(s) is then granted to the Controller for accessing the protected APIs on the Resource(s) Server, such as the NMOS Node.
-The Resource Server will verify the access token for the level of the access right.
-If all goes well, the protected API is accessible.
+A client such as a Broadcast Controller provides credentials to the Authorization Server.
+The Authorization Server grants the required access token(s) to the Controller for accessing the protected APIs on the NMOS Node.
+The Node will verify that the access token has the level of the access rights required, and if successfully verified will allow access to the API.

-The access token is time-limited, it must be refreshed before it expired.
-It is recommended to attempt a refresh at least 15 seconds before the expiry or the half-life of the access token.
+The access token is time-limited, and must be refreshed before it expires.
+It is recommended to attempt to refresh the token at least 15 seconds before its expiry, or at the half-life of the access token.

-To speed up the token validation process, the Resource(s) Server periodically fetches the Authorization Server's public keys, typically once every hour.
-The public keys allow the Resource(s) Server to perform local token validation without bombarding the Authorization Server on every API access validation.
+To speed up the token validation process, the Node periodically fetches the Authorization Server's public keys, typically once every hour.
+The public keys allow the Node to perform local token validation without having to bombard the Authorization Server every time an API is accessed.

-A similar idea is also applied to how NMOS Node performs node registration.
-Registry obtains the public keys from the Authorization Server, and the Node obtains the registration access token from the Authorization Server.
-The Node embeds the token into the registration request for node registration, and registry heartbeat.
+A similar idea is also applied to how Nodes perform node registration.
+The Registry obtains the public keys from the Authorization Server, and the Node obtains the registration access token from the Authorization Server.
+The Node embeds the token into the registration request for Node registration, and Registry heartbeats.

 ## Authorization Server Metadata